rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-06-01-stirlings-approximation.md

 In fact the field of [analytic number theory](https://en.wikipedia.org/wiki/Analytic_number_theory) deals with applying methods of analysis (i.e. calculus) to number theory.

+It is hard to come up with non-trivial generalizations like the above examples.
+The study of previously discovered generalizations is therefore a fruitful mental exercise.
 The aim of this post is to use one such generalization and tinker with the well-known factorial function.
 Most of the material in this post is available in introductory courses on combinatorics, probability and calculus.
-While little in this post is new, I do hope that the non-rigorous treatment here provides a bit of mathematical amusement to the reader.
+While little in this post is new, I hope the content is accessible and amusing.
+The more  rigorous-minded reader can of course find more appropriate resources ([Wikipedia](https://en.wikipedia.org/wiki/Stirling%27s_approximation) as always is a good starting point).

 ## Factorial function
 To begin, the factorial of a number $n$ is the result of multiplication of numbers from $1$ through $n$. "$n$